halloweex/halloweex/README.md

 I am Analytics Engineer Based in South Korea, Seoul
 👋 Welcome to my GitHub bio.

-✍️ I'm an experienced programmer(not a printer fixer) with several successful projects under my belt.
+🧑‍💻 I'm an experienced programmer(not a printer fixer) with several successful projects under my belt.

-🇬 I'm based in South Korea.
-Curently living in Seoul
+📍 I'm based in South Korea.
+Curently living in Seoul.

-🔊 I love dark mode, open source, and side projects.
+🔊 I love dark mode, open source, and side projects.🧑‍💻

 🖼️ When I'm not working, I like sleeping listening music.

 🤫 I like watching anime and films.

+🏃🏽‍♂️ I like running.